 I fell in love with my heritage house on sight.
 I knew that I wanted to live within its old walls before I’d even been inside.
 It was built in 1855 by William McBride, Gore’s Landing’s first boat builder and coffin maker (his photo is in the Peterborough Canoe Museum).
 It’s a small and simple dwelling that retains most of its original character.

 Gore’s Landing is a wonderful hamlet with its very own open-twice-each-week library in the community hall.
-I self publish a booklet, “Self-guided Walking Tour of Historic Gore’s Landing.”
-Here’s more about Gore’s Landing’s history in a new blog post.

 Rice Lake is also a very popular fishing destination (sadly, for the fish) for people from Ontario and from across the U.S. border.
 Many people have been coming here during the summer for generations.
 My move here is one of the best things I’ve ever done.
+I self publish a booklet, “Self-guided Walking Tour of Historic Gore’s Landing” (see below for more info).
+Here’s more about Gore’s Landing’s history in a 2017 blog post.

 My professional background is with the not-for-profit sector where I worked as an editor, an administrator, and in publicity and P.R.
-Working with Ontario Nature (it was then the Federation of Ontario Naturalists) began my love of the natural world and has been the underpinning of my life.
+Working with Ontario Nature (it was then the Federation of Ontario Naturalists) inspired my love of the natural world and has been the underpinning of my life.
 I attended the Kyoto climate change summit on a contract with ICLEI (International Council for Local Environmental Initiatives).
 I also worked with a co-operative theatre company (Tamahnous Theatre in Vancouver), and children’s media (OWL magazines, books and television).
 When I moved here, I was a freelance writer and editor.
 Then I happily found work as the manager of the Northumberland Orchestra & Choir (a wonderful group of dedicated amateur musicians), then as administrator of Hospice Northumberland.